Modeling correct sounds and syllables in words and sentences

 Improving upper extremity muscle strength, endurance, range of motion, coordination, fine motor abilities and function

-managing decreased or emerging function and movement which may include assistive equipment
+Recommending strategies for managing decreased or emerging function and movement which may include assistive equipment

 Working on social and peer interaction skills